firdauz-bk/stenograph/README.md

 ## Stenography - Variety of media format
 ### 1. Image
 #### 1.1 Text to Image
+This section explains the **text-to-image encoding and decoding** functionality using LSB (Least Significant Bit) steganography.
+The program allows embedding and extracting secret messages within `.jpg` audio files.

+#### 1.1.1 Encoding Process

+1. **Reading the Image File**:
+   - The image file is opened using the `PIL` (Python Imaging Library) module.
+The image is then converted into a NumPy array to access and manipulate its pixel data.

+2. **Message Conversion**:
+   - The secret text message is converted into binary format.
+Each character in the message is represented as an 8-bit binary number.
+For example, the letter "A" is `01000001` in binary.

+3. **Appending the Message Terminator**:
+   - A special terminator, `###END###`, is appended to the message.
+This ensures that the program can recognize where the message ends during decoding.

+4. **Embedding the Message**:
+   - The binary message is embedded into the least significant bit (LSB) of each pixel’s Red (R), Green (G), and Blue (B) channels.
+The program modifies each channel's last bit to match the binary message's corresponding bit.
+   - Example: If a pixel has RGB values of `(124, 252, 180)`, and the next bit in the binary message is `1`, the Red channel is modified to `(125, 252, 180)`.

+5. **Checking Capacity**:
+   - The program checks whether the image has enough pixel capacity to store the entire message.
+If the message is too long, an error is raised, ensuring the message can be fully embedded.

+6. **Writing the Encoded Image**:
+   - The modified image is saved as a new file after embedding the message.
+This file now contains the hidden text message, but visually appears nearly identical to the original image.

+#### 1.1.2 Decoding Process

+1. **Reading the Encoded Image**:
+   - The encoded image is opened, and the pixel data is retrieved in the same manner as during encoding.
+Each pixel’s Red, Green, and Blue channels are analyzed to extract the binary message stored in their least significant bits.

+2. **Extracting the Binary Data**:
+   - The binary data is extracted from the LSB of each pixel’s color channels.
+These bits are then concatenated to form the binary representation of the hidden message.

+3. **Converting Binary to Text**:
+   - The binary message is converted back into readable text.
+Each set of 8 bits corresponds to one ASCII character in the original message.

+4. **Detecting the End Marker**:
+   - The decoded text is checked for the `###END###` marker.
+When found, the program extracts and returns the hidden message, discarding any data beyond the marker.

+#### 1.1.3 Notes

+- **Pixel Capacity**: The number of bits that can be stored in the image is determined by the number of pixels.
+Each pixel can store three bits (one per color channel).
+If the message is too large to fit within the image, an error is raised during encoding.
+- **Image Quality**: Modifying the least significant bits of pixels generally does not affect the visual quality of the image.
+However, larger messages may require more pixels, leading to slight visual differences.

+##### 1.1.4 Key Functions
 ### 2. Audio
 #### 2.1 Text to Audio
 This section explains the **text-to-audio encoding and decoding** functionality using LSB (Least Significant Bit) steganography.
 The program allows embedding and extracting secret messages within `.wav` audio files.